Kagayakashi/cloud_mu_online/README.md

 ## System configuration

 ### WSL
-If used with WSL2, need to configuure it (you may skip WSL section if not using it):
+If used with WSL2, need to configuure it (you may skip WSL section if not using it).
 ```shell
 sudo nano /etc/wsl.conf
 ```

-Write there
+Write there:
 ```bash
 [boot]
 systemd=true